oras-project/oras/docs/proposals/formatted-output.md

 application/vnd.oci.empty.v1+json
 ```

-View the contents of the generated manifest within specified `sample-manifest.json` file.
+View the contents of the generated manifest within specified `sample-manifest` file.
 The contents should be raw JSON data:

 ```console
 $ cat sample-manifest.json